xD3Lx/Library/README.md

 **Instructions to build and run tests**

+Before trying to build, make sure Java is installed on the machine and configured in PATH. </br>
+You can verify the installation by running command `java -version`. </br>

 ### MacOS/Unix/Linux

 The easiest way to build/test application is by using the official sbt installer

 1. Install from [https://www.scala-sbt.org/download.html]() with version 1.3.9
-2. Make sure Java is installed on the machine
-3. Build project
+2. Build project

     `sbt compile`

-4. Run tests
+3. Run tests

     `sbt test`